huajunge/k-sim/README.md

 ### 1. Setup

 - (1) [SupplementaryMaterial](./SupplementaryMaterial) gives  the resource of TraSS and sample data for testing TraSS;
-- (2) Putting the trass.jar to the lib path of HBase.
+- (2) Building this project to get trass.jar (k-sim-traj-1.0-SNAPSHOT-jar-with-dependencies.jar), or using trass.jar in the [SupplementaryMaterial](./SupplementaryMaterial).
-- (3) building this project to get disks.jar (k-sim-traj-1.0-SNAPSHOT-jar-with-dependencies.jar), or using disks.jar in the [SupplementaryMaterial](./SupplementaryMaterial).
+- (3) Putting the trass.jar to the lib path of HBase.

 ### 2. Storing and Querying